Skip to content

 TL;DR

-TriLite employs a frozen DINOv2 ViT backbone with a lightweight TriHead module containing fewer than 800K trainable parameters.
-By disentangling patch features into foreground, background, and ambiguous regions, and introducing an adversarial background loss, the method achieves state-of-the-art WSOL performance with minimal parameter overhead.
+Using only a frozen DINOv2 ViT and a TriHead module with fewer than 800K trainable parameters, this method achieves new SOTA results in WSOL.
+It achieves this by disentangling patch features into foreground, background, and ambiguous regions and introducing an adversarial background loss.

 Background & Motivation

 WSOL aims to localize objects using only image-level labels.
-Methods originating from CAM suffer from partial activation issues.
-Existing approaches include: (1) multi-stage methods (e.g., GenPromp) that achieve strong performance but require enormous parameter counts (1017M); and (2) binary methods (foreground vs. background) that neglect salient non-target regions.
+Methods starting from CAM face the issue of partial activation.
+Existing approaches include: (1) Multi-stage methods (e.g., GenPromp) which perform well but have massive parameter counts (1017M); (2) Binary classification (foreground vs. background) which ignores salient non-target regions.

-Core Insight: Introducing a third "ambiguous region" category provides an explicit assignment for salient but non-target regions, thereby reducing noise in foreground/background classification.
+Key Insight: Introduce a third "ambiguous region" class to account for non-target but salient areas, thereby reducing noise in foreground/background determination.

 Method